mecid/mecid.github.io/_posts/2023-04-25-photopicker-in-swiftui.md

 }
 ```

 As you can see in the example above, we use the *loadTransferable* function to decode the image by using the new Swift Concurrency feature.
-The *PhotoPickerItem* type also provides a callback-based alternative if you don't use Swift Concurrency.
+The *PhotoPickerItem* type also provides a callback-based alternative if you don't use Swift Concurrency feature.

 ```swift
 struct ContentView: View {